tannerpoling/SYNTH_OF_SELF/README.md

 What's next:
 - using more sophisticated / robust object recognition and tracking
-- increasing flexibility, current implementation has 4 synths constantly running.
+- increasing flexibility, current implementation has 4 synths constantly running
-  want to be more efficient / less hacked together
+- want to be more efficient / less hacked together
+- add heatmap of detected objects